 Later, the Lord gave me a song—“Stay” by Zahriya Zachary—and as soon as I heard it, I felt the seatbelt.

-That secure, unbreakable hold in jiu-jitsu when someone takes the back with intention, with closeness, with stability.
+A seatbelt hold in jiu-jitsu is a secure, unbreakable hold when someone takes the back with intention, with closeness, with stability.
 The moment the song said, “If my head’s on Your chest, I can hear Your heartbeat,” it felt like the exact pressure of an arm across the shoulder.
 Then “If my hand’s in Your hand,” felt like the underhook that completes the seatbelt.

 The whole song is a spiritual rear-mount revelation:

-He closes the space between us He breathes life into me He anchors me He guides my movement He knows my soul He holds me with no holding back
+He closes the space between us —-Jesus breathes life into me, anchors me, guides my movement, knows my soul and He anchors me.
+Jesus holds me with no holding back

 This is the ultimate jiu-jitsu metaphor: